misssrakiep/waiter/README.md

 ## -Getting started on the application:

-To get started on editing and contributing to the Waiter Web Application you will need to clone the application repository from [GITHUB](https://github.com/misssrakiep/waiter)
+To get started on editing and contributing to the Waiter Web Application you will need to fork the application repository from [GITHUB](https://github.com/misssrakiep/waiter) into your own github

 ### -Cloning the repository: